This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to

 Are you looking for a beach you can have all to yourself in busy Bali?
 Then Pantai (which means beach in Indonesian) Nyang Nyang and Nunggalan might be the right choice for you.
 It’s crazy to think that despite all the tourist mayhem in Bali, places like this still exist.

 Tucked away at the feet of a lush, steep cliff wall, lies one of the longest (almost) continuous stretches of sand on the island.
 Most people refer to the entire beach as Nyang Nyang, but according to some locals I talked to, these are two different beaches with two different names.
 The western part and the first entrance you reach when driving from Padang Padang and Uluwatu is called Nyang Nyang and the easternmost part of the beach where you find the shipwrecks is called Nunggalan.

 I first talked about Nyang Nyang beach in one of my most popular posts “the top 5 best beaches in Bali“.
-Even though it has spiked in popularity in recent years I still call it a hidden or secret beach because the most people I have ever encountered at the same time is about 10.
+Even though it has spiked in popularity in recent years I still call it a hidden or secret beach because the most people I have ever encountered at the same time are about 10.
 And you will always find an area you can have all to yourself.

 Nyang Nyang Beach